A Modern Theory of Cross-Validation through the Lens of Stability

 where $Z\in\mathbb R^p$ is the covariate vector, $f\in\mathbb R^p$ the regression coefficient, and $\zeta$ a mean-$0$ noise, independent of $Z$.
 Let $\mathcal J=\{0,1\}^p$ be the collection of all possible subsets of $[p]$.
 The goal is to recover $J^*$, the support of $f$.
-It is well-known, as illustrated in \Cref{exa:3.1-simple-example}, that $K$-fold cross-validation that chooses is generally inconsistent, regardless of the value of $K$.
-The following result shows that, under certain regularity conditions, the most parsimonious element in the CV model confidence set \eqref{eq:5.1-cvc-naive} is consistent.
+It is well known, as illustrated in \Cref{exa:3.1-simple-example}, that $K$-fold cross-validation that chooses is generally inconsistent, regardless of the value of $K$.
+Instead, consistency requires reversed $K$-fold with a diverging $K$.
+The following result shows that, under certain regularity conditions, the most parsimonious element in the CV model confidence set \eqref{eq:5.1-cvc-naive} is consistent for conventional $K$-fold CV.
 In particular, let

 Here the subindex ``cvc'' refers to ``\textbf{C}ross-\textbf{V}alidation with \textbf{C}onfidence'' \citep{lei2020cross}.
 By construction, it is straightforward to check that $\hat J_{\cv}$ is always contained in $\hat\Theta_0$ (and $\hat\Theta$) as long as $t_{\beta,\hat\Gamma_{n_\tr}}\ge 0$.
 Therefore, $\hat J_{\rm cvc}$ is guaranteed to be at least as parsimonious as $\hat J_{\cv}$, and can be viewed as a correction of $\hat J_{\cv}$, which is known to be prone to overfitting in practice.
 In this regard, $\hat J_{\rm cvc}$ is a principled approach to reflect a common intuition about CV: The ordinary CV tends to select a slightly over-fitting model, so the best model is usually achieved by one that is slightly more regularized than the ordinary CV choice.